 How then could you shine among SMBs?

-You need to put things into the proper context to answer this — and one focusing on the role social media plays in growing an SMB.
+You need to put things into the proper context to answer this — and one focusing on the role social media plays in ging an SMB.
 SMBs, unlike their corporate counterparts, usually do not have enough budget for a juggernaut social media campaign.
 But this certainly does not mean you are out of the game.

 For one, there is the ubiquitous Facebook, which reportedly is approaching 2.6 billion monthly active users; and Instagram to where brands are jumping onto because of its appeal to the younger markets.

 But a bit of caveat here: bigger engagements on social media could also cause you to spread your company thin in that quality slides a bit as quantity goes up.
 Experts advice not to be too engrossed with hitting a quota on the number of tweets or daily Facebook posts; instead they suggest that you do your homework and be where your target market is so that you are able to give value.

 Another way to be distinguished among SMBs is to establish a “spider web” of links that will show your company as you put your best foot forward.
 Remember this: Your social media presence – Facebook, Twitter and LinkedIn or any other – is like a book’s cover; first impressions last, as that age-old cliché goes.

 Moving forward, Sheryl Sandberg, Facebook chief operating officer once said: “We cannot change what we are not aware of, and once we are aware, we cannot help but change.”